iiTONELOC/react-weather/README.md

 ![CloudyWeather](./assets/screenshot.png)

+## DEMO

+You can access the app at [https://iitoneloc.github.io/react-weather/](https://iitoneloc.github.io/react-weather/)

 ## Features

 Cloudy Weather is a Single Page Web Application (SPA) for fetching current weather conditions and features the following technologies: